bonitoo-io/influxdb-java/README.md

 ### Factory

-The `FluxClientReactiveFactory` creates the reactive instance of a Flux client.
-The `FluxClientReactive` client can be configured by `FluxConnectionOptions`.
+The `FluxClientFactory` creates the instance of a Flux client and the `FluxClientReactiveFactory` creates the reactive instance.
+The Flux clients can be configured by `FluxConnectionOptions`.

 #### Flux configuration
 - `url` -  the url to connect to Flux